jae-ventures/jae-ventures.github.io/_posts/2025-09-21-more-than-ev-manufacturing-hype.md

 ---

-## North Carolina: The Economic Development Model
+## North Carolina: The Cross-Sector Alliance Model

-North Carolina approached electrification as an economic development opportunity, proving that EV infrastructure can drive job creation and business investment while serving environmental goals.
+North Carolina approached electrification by systematically aligning economic development interests with health equity and climate goals, creating a durable coalition that spans traditional political divides.

-### Making the Economic Case
+### Building Alliances Across Interest Groups

 Their strategic approach attracted [$20.4 billion in private investments and created 16,300 jobs](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/) in the EV sector.
-North Carolina intentionally framed electrification investment as economic policy rather than purely environmental.
+Rather than pitching electrification to one constituency at a time, North Carolina demonstrated how EV infrastructure simultaneously serves business competitiveness, community health, and environmental objectives.

-Framing EV infrastructure as economic development attracts broader political support and business engagement than purely environmental advocacy.
-That matters for long-term success and public buy-in.
+This cross-sector alignment created broader political durability than single-issue advocacy.
+When business leaders, health professionals, and environmental advocates all see their priorities advanced by the same policy, opposition becomes much harder to organize.

 ### Strategic Corridor Development

 North Carolina secured [$109 million over five years for highway charging corridors](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/) through NEVI funding, with plans to install fast, reliable charging every 50 miles along almost 4,000 miles of alternative fuel corridors.
 While much of this federal funding was put under freeze in February 2025, states promised NEVI funding like North Carolina can still proceed with awarding projects.
-They're also winning in courts and will access this promised funding over the next few years, as highlighted in Sean Jain's post on [recent guidance from the Federal Highway Administration](https://www.lexblog.com/2025/09/18/new-federal-highway-administration-guidance-on-ev-infrastructure-what-comes-next/).
+They're also winning in courts and will access this promised funding over the next few years, as highlighted in Sean Jain's post on [recent guidance from the Federal Highway Administration](https://www.lexblog.com/2025/09/18/new-federal-highway-administration-guidance-on-ev-infrastructure-what-comes-next/) in the LexBlog.

 As the bipartisan NEVI program intended, this corridor approach serves multiple strategic purposes:
 - Reduces range anxiety for long-distance travel